-Alamance Community College Public Safety is founded on a philosophy that advocates a proactive rather than a reactive approach to the safety of the college's students and facilities.
-Public Safety officers have a presence within college buildings and patrol parking areas.
-The Director of Public Safety regularly informs faculty and staff of issues pertaining to safety and security.
-Students and faculty/ staff are encouraged to report to the Department of Public Safety any suspicious activity.
-Policies regarding controlled substances, facility usage, sexual harassment, and response to assault can be found in the Curriculum Student Handbook College's Handbook.
-Yearly crime statistics are published on the College Website.
-Annual Security Report.
-Information on sexual assault prevention programs is available through the Student Development Office.
+Alamance Community College Police/ Public Safety Department is founded on a philosophy that advocates a proactive rather than a reactive approach to the safety of the College's students and facilities.
+Public Safety officers have a presence within College buildings and patrol parking areas.
+The Chief of Police/ Director of Public Safety regularly informs faculty and staff of issues pertaining to safety and security.
+Students and faculty/ staff are encouraged to report to the ACC Police/Public Safety Department any suspicious activity.
+Policies regarding controlled substances, facility usage, sexual harassment, and response to assault can be found in the Curriculum Student Handbook.
+Student Handbook Yearly crime statistics are published on the College Website and Annual Security Report.
+Information on sexual assault prevention programs is available through the Office of Wellness and Student Support.

-The Alamance Community College Public Safety is staffed with both sworn, unsworn officers, and civilian support staff.
-Sworn Officers have powers of arrest as law enforcement officers, both on campus and off, and unsworn officers provide crime prevention and assistance on the campus.
-The college maintains a strong working relationship with all Police/Sheriff Agencies who have jurisdiction in Alamance County.
-The Public Safety officers do have the authority to ask individuals for identification and investigate incidents occurring on campus.
-The Alamance Community College Public Safety Department has the means to contact emergency services when needed and can initiate disciplinary proceedings against students for violating the code of conduct.
-All campuses use cameras to record activity to aid in the investigation of incidents that occur on campus.
+All campuses, with the exception of the Basic Law Enforcement Training Center (BLET) and the Medical Lab Technician Training Center (MLTT), use cameras to record activity to aid in the investigation of incidents that occur on campus.
 These cameras are not monitored 24/7, but do continuously record activity.
 The Carrington-Scott Campus has Public Safety officers on duty 24 hours a day.
-In an emergency ask any College employee for assistance or contact the College's Information Desk.
-Alamance Community College Police and Public Safety Officers have direct contact with Alamance County Dispatch Center.
+In an emergency ask any College employee for assistance or contact the College's Information Desk, Alamance Community College Police and Public Safety Officers have direct contact with Alamance County Dispatch Center.
 Public Safety Offices are located in the following locations: